Chief Research Officer

 Director, Infrastructure Support Services

 Matthew Kemmerer is the director of Infrastructure Support Services (ISS) for the Training Systems and Government Services division of Boeing Global Services & Support.
 Kemmerer manages a portfolio of programs that provides facilities management and logistics services to support critical Federal Government missions.
 In addition to his P/L responsibilities, he is also the Executive focal for the DC Region’s Emerging Leaders Development Program focused on developing Boeing’s next generation of leaders.
 Prior to his current role, Kemmerer led various Boeing teams spanning multiple skills and functions across all phases of the service program lifecycle including capture, transition and execution.
 Before joining Boeing, Kemmerer worked primarily in the professional services business leading programs that provided IT, management consulting and financial services to both the private and public sectors.
 Kemmerer holds a Bachelor of Business Arts in Accounting from The College of William & Mary in Williamsburg, Virginia.
 He is a certified public accountant (CPA) in Virginia and a certified project management professional (PMP) with the Project Management Institute.
 In 2012, he graduated from Boeing’s Program Manager Development Program.
 Matt and his wife Laura live in Chantilly, Virginia with their three boys.

-EVP, Chief Client Officer
+Executive Vice President, Chief Client Officer (Retired)

-The Co-Operators Group Limited
+The Co-operators Group Limited

 David J. McIntyre, Jr.

 President and Chief Executive Officer